blmage/duolingo-sound-controls/README.md

     * other contexts.

-* Default settings can be defined for each sound type, and reused in each context.

 * All settings can be defined relative to the original settings, or override them entirely.

+* Default settings can be defined for each sound type, and reused across multiple contexts.

 * A main volume setting is available to quickly adjust the volume of all sounds in a context.